Kepler's Dark Worlds: a Low Albedo for an Ensemble of Neptunian and Terran Exoplanets: Acknowledgments

 \subsection{Non-parameteric detrending with \phasma}

 To address the problems discussed above, we designed a new algorithm to detrend exoplanet phase curves that is simple yet powerful, which we refer to as \phasma.
+Although similar non-parametric methods have been developed for extracting transit signals \citep{samsing:2015}, \phasma\ is instead optimized for phase curve recovery.
 The philosophy of \phasma\ is that a planetary phase has a highly predictable spectral response function if the planet's orbital period is a-priori known, as is the case for transiting systems.
-Specifically, the phase curve will have strong power at $\nu=2\pi n/P$, where $n$ is the list of natural numbers to account for harmonics of the phase curve.
+Specifically, the phase curve will have strong power at $\omega=2\pi n/P$, where $n$ is the list of natural numbers to account for harmonics of the phase curve.
 This information could be used to design a filter that near-perfectly removes the planetary phase curve component of the original time series, $F(t)$, leaving behind a pure nuisance signal, $G(t)$.
 Finally, the nuisance signal can be then removed from the original time series to reconstruct the planetary phase curve, followed by phase folding and phase binning to enhance the final data product.

 Although many band-stop filters could be considered to construct $G(t)$, an attractive option is the moving average.
-A moving average of bandwidth $P$ has excellent attenuation at $\nu=2\pi /P$ and all higher harmonics (see Figure~\ref{fig:phasmaresponse}).
+A moving average of bandwidth $P$ has excellent attenuation at $\omega=2\pi /P$ and all higher harmonics (see Figure~\ref{fig:phasmaresponse}).
 Moreover, the filter is computationally cheap and conceptually simple.
 In practice, we elect to use a moving median filter instead of the mean, since it has the same spectral response properties but operates as a more robust estimator in the presence of outliers.

 To illustrate \phasma, consider taking the first data point of a photometric time series and then moving out to one orbital period later in time.
 If the data were solely due to a phase curve, then this segment of data would encompass an entire phase curve and thus have a median equal to unity (for a normalized curve).
 If the data were due to a phase curve plus some nuisance signal, then similarly the phase curve contribution averages out and the median point is simply equal to the median level one would obtain if the signal were due to the nuisance signal alone.
 In this way, by moving along point-by-point with a kernel bandwidth of $P$, we trace out the nuisance signal exclusively.